samjabrahams/anchorhub/README.md

 $ anchorhub ./input -e .md .markdown .MD
 ```

-**-w / --wrapper:** Specify the wrapper syntax for defining anchors
+**-w / --wrapper:** Specify the wrapper syntax for defining AnchorHub tags

 The default value is `"{ }"`.
 Make sure you have a space between your opening and closing patterns and to wrap the whole thing in quotation marks: